telatin/microbiome-bioinformatics/_posts/2022-02-10-virome-reads.md

 hidden: true
 ---

+> The goal of this section is to get a set of reads to test our programs with

 An example dataset can be gathered from the paper by Liang et al. "[The stepwise assembly of the neonatal virome is modulated by breastfeeding](https://www.nature.com/articles/s41586-020-2192-1)" (2020).